Axhutoxh/javascript/study/chapter2/README.md

 # Strings

-string is a data type whic is used to store collection of character in it.
+String is a data type which is used to store collection of character in it.

-a string indexing start with 0 and end to length of string-1;
+a string indexing start with 0 and end to the size of string-1;

         let firstName = "Gohan";